 The Integrated Care Resource Center (ICRC), a project of the Centers for Medicare & Medicaid Services (CMS) Medicare-Medicaid Coordination Office, was established to help states in delivering coordinated care for Medicaid’s high-need, high-cost beneficiaries with the goal of improving the quality and reducing the costs of care.
 The resource center is offering technical assistance to states at all levels of readiness to pursue integrated models for individuals who are dually eligible for Medicare and Medicaid.

-The technical assistance activities, coordinated by Mathematica Policy Research and the Center for Health Care Strategies, include one-on-one support for those implementing integrated models, peer-learning collaboratives for those in the design or implementation stage, and best-practice webinars.
+The technical assistance activities, coordinated by Mathematica and the Center for Health Care Strategies, include one-on-one support for those implementing integrated models, peer-learning collaboratives for those in the design or implementation stage, and best-practice webinars.
 Types of assistance available include:

 - Conducting needs assessments and gap analysis;